 Response

-Thank you for this comment, we need to make it clear that the theory here is a methodological theory of what are the components that are essential to the measurement of attitudes.
-As responded above, we have added a section on page 13, that clearly explains the justification, and theory.
-We also reference Hornik (1988) as the theory we refer to.
+Thank you for this comment.
+We have revised the text to clarify that we used a methodological theory of the components essential to measuring attitudes.
+We have added a section (p.
+13), that clearly explains the justification and theory, with a reference to Hornik (1988) for the theory to which we refer.

 Comment 6